Photos: Braves open season against the Padres

 Photos: Teams prepare for NCAA South Regional in Atlanta

 Photos from NCAA teams practicing for the South Regional in Atlanta on March 27, 2025.
-Games begin Friday.
+Games begin at the regional on Friday.

 Credit: Move For Grady